Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 [Response: Stacey’s data actually show that the oceanic heat flow is slightly greater than that coming up through the continents.]

-Argon-40 (40Ar).
-Today, 40Ar is produced almost entirely by the decay of potassium-40 (40K).
-Earth appears never to have had enough 40K to produce all the 40Ar in our atmosphere—even if the earth were twice as old as evolutionists claim.
+Argon-40 ( 40Ar).
+Today, 40Ar is produced almost entirely by the decay of potassium-40 ( 40K) by electron capture.
+Earth does not appear to have enough 40K to produce all the 40Ar in our atmosphere—even if the Earth were twice as old as evolutionists claim.
 Saturn’s moon, Enceladus, also has too much 40Ar but not enough 40K.

 11.